-- B) Voting Membership:

-- 1) AAB Chairperson

-- 2) AAB Vice-Chairperson

-- 3) Two (2) Legislative Council Representatives

-- 4) Any current registered undergraduate UCSB student who, after attending two (2) consecutive meetings, demonstrates an interest, and is eligible for appointment by the President to a voting position on the board.
+- 1) AAB Chairperson - 2) College of Letters and Science Representative - 3) College of Engineering Representative - 4) College of Creative Studies Representative - 5) Council on Research and Instructional Resources Representative - 6) Council on Research and Instructional Resources Subcommittee Representative - 7) Undergraduate Council Subcommittee Representative - 8) Academic Planning and Resource Allocation Representative - 9) Academic Program Review Panel Representative - 10) Student Outreach Coordinator - 11) A.S.
+Student Advocate General - 12) A.S.
+President - 13) Any current registered undergraduate UCSB student who, after attending two (2) consecutive meetings, demonstrates an interest, and is eligible for appointment by the President to a voting position to the board.

-- C) Non-Voting Membership:
+C) Non-Voting Membership

-- 1) One (1) A.S.
-Executive Officer
+- 1) A.S.
+Controller(s)

 - 2) A.S.
-Controller(s)
+Committee on Committees Academic Senate Liaison

 - 3) A.S.
-Committee on Committees Chair
+Committee on Committees Advisory Committee Liaison

 - 4) A.S.
 Executive Director

 - 5) A.S.
 Attorney General

 - 6) A.S.
 Advisor

-- D) Selection and Term of Office of the AAB Chairperson and Representatives:
+D) Selection and Term of Office of the AAB Chairperson and Representatives

-- 1) The AAB Chairperson and the two (2) At-Large Representatives shall be nominated by the A.S.
-President and appointed by the Legislative Council for a term of one (1) academic year.
-The two (2) Legislative Council Representatives shall be nominated by the Internal Vice President and approved by the Legislative Council for the term of one (1) year. - E) Duties and Powers of the AAB Chairperson: - 1) Hold a minimum of three (3) regularly scheduled office hours per week. - 2) Schedules and attends weekly meetings of the AAB. - 3) Reports monthly to the A.S.
+- 1) The AAB Chairperson, College of Letters and Science Representative, College of Engineering Representative, College of Creative Studies Representative, Council on Research and Instructional Resources Representative, Council on Research and Instructional Resources Subcommittee Representative, Undergraduate Council Subcommittee Representative, Academic Planning and Resource Allocation Representative, Academic Program Review Panel Representative, Student Outreach Coordinator shall be nominated by the A.S.
+President and approved by the Legislative Council for a term of one (1) academic year.
+The two (2) Legislative Council Representatives shall be nominated by the A.S.
+Internal Vice President and approved by the Legislative Council for the term of one (1) year. - E) Duties and Powers of the AAB Chairperson: - 1) Hold a minimum of three (3) regularly scheduled office hours per week. - 2) Schedules and attends weekly meetings of the AAB. - 3) Reports to the A.S.
 President, Vice-Presidents, and the Legislative Council.
-The Chairperson shall be responsible for attending at least two non-consecutive Legislative Council meetings per month to report on the board's action. - 4) Appoints Vice Chairperson, Treasurer, Secretary, and any other necessary positions. - 5) Must sit as one of the undergraduates on the Academic Senate Committee of Educational Policy and Academic Planning (CEPAP). - 6) Shall be responsible in assisting in the completion of the budget packet for the following year. - F) Duties and Powers of the AAB Vice-Chairperson: - 1) Shall resume chair's responsibilities in leading meetings and all other important AAB business affairs due to chairperson's absence. - 2) Shall be responsible for assisting in the completion of the budget packet for the following year. - G) Duties and Powers of the AAB Treasurer: - 1) Shall be responsible for all AAB financial matters. - 2) Shall be responsible for fundraising. - 3) Shall be responsible for assisting in the completion of the budget packet for the following year. - H) Duties and Powers of the AAB Secretary: - 1) Shall record minutes at every meeting. - 2) Shall be responsible for maintaining record of attendance.
+The Chairperson shall be responsible for attending at least two non-consecutive Legislative Council meetings per month to report on the board's actions. - 4) Acts as the Office of the President Commissioner of Academic Affairs. - 5) Appoints an acting Vice-Chair, Treasurer, Secretary, and any other necessary positions needed to facilitate the operations of the committee from the voting membership of the committee. - 6) Shall be responsible in assisting in the completion of the budget packet for the following year. - 7) Attends all interviews involving Committee on Committees appointments to pertaining Academic Senate (Sub)Committees and Academic Planning and Review Panel student representatives - 8) Sit on and provide official reports on the Undergraduate Council.